My Podcasts

-Podcasting is something I fell into accidentally about 3 years ago.
-I wasn't a trailblazer in the artform or even close, podcasts had already been around a couple of years by then.
-I like to think I've been doing it long enough now to know a few things though.
-For those who don't know, a podcast is a pre-produced peice of media delivered over the Internet via RSS feeds.
-It can contain audio or video and usually comes in episodic form.
-Listeners subscribe to download episodes automatically and listen on their media player or computer.
+Podcasting is something I fell into in early 2007.
+I wasn’t a trailblazer, or even close, they’d already been around for years.
+I like to think I’ve been doing it long enough to know a few things about it by now though.
+A podcast is a pre-produced piece of audio delivered in episodic form by subscription.
+Episodes of radio delivered by the internet in little packages.
+Listeners subscribe and download episodes automatically then listen on their media player or computer, usually through an RSS feed or perhaps by a client like iTunes (boo hiss, only joking).
 Despite the name it has nothing to do with the iPod.
-It's true that these mp3 players are popular and because of that most people associate this new Internet media with the iPod.
-The name podcast has stuck and I don't particularly mind it.
-Please remember however: You don't need an iPod to enjoy podcasts!
+It’s true that they’re very popular media players and because of this most people associate this new media with them.
+So the name podcast has stuck.
+Please remember: You don’t need an iPod to enjoy podcasts!

 Here's some information about the various shows I'm involved with.